delivery-much/dm-go/README.md

 #### Dealing with response

-To deal with response, you can use some resources provided by package.
-It includes checks the response status code and parse response body.
+To deal with the request response, you can use some resources provided by the library.

+The library allows the user to check the response status and parse the response body easily.
 Example:

 ```golang
 package main